jmmv-forestry/website/_posts/2015-05-26-six-years-at-google.md

 After GFS, I have been in three other storage SRE teams: the team supporting [Bigtable](http://research.google.com/archive/bigtable.html), the team supporting the successor to GFS, and the team supporting Persistent Disk.
 All of these teams have been tightly related at times and changed forms over the years, so it's hard for me to really say that these have been four different teams in all.

-Location-wise, I have been based in two offices so far&mdash;2 years in Dublin, 4 in New York City&mdash;and visited seven other offices and two datacenters worldwide if memory serves well.
+Location-wise, I have been based in two offices so far---2 years in Dublin, 4 in New York City---and visited seven other offices and two datacenters worldwide if memory serves well.
 Both the Dublin and New York offices have changed massively during these 6 years and grown from relatively "small" locations to the two big giants that they are today.
 Much fancier now than they were, I must add.

 And interns!
 I found my internship experience enlightening in many different ways and, for this reason, I especially enjoy mentoring interns nowadays.
 This is why I had to close the cycle: I hosted my first intern in 2013; two engineering practicum interns in 2014; and, just today, I welcomed my intern for 2015.